damongolding/immich-kiosk/README.md

 ```

 ### Both
-Set asset as a favorite and add it to the "Kiosk Favorites" album.
+Marks the asset as a favourite and adds it to the 'Kiosk Favorites' album

 Example:
 ```yaml